 Stains are inevitable with a baby in the house: breast milk, formula, or food will inevitably get on your shirt, the baby’s clothes, and certainly, in places, you wouldn’t expect.
 If you act quickly, a simple wash may be enough to remove food stains from baby clothes, but it’s always best to be prepared for persistent stains so you’ll know how to handle each one with ease.

 However, if things do not go as expected.
 You can always ask for help from laundry experts.
-Most laundry experts now offer laundry delivery service, making it more convenient.
+Most laundry experts now offer laundry delivery services, making it more convenient.

 - Before rinsing under cold, running water, brush off any excess baby food from the clothing.
 The easier it is to remove, the higher the water pressure.